Marrying a Citizen of China? How to Get a Green Card for Your New Spouse

 Also make sure that your intended spouse is legally free to marry a foreigner.
 Certain categories of Chinese citizens, such as diplomats, security officials, and others whose work is considered to be crucial to the state, are not.

-Procedurally, you will need to register your marriage with a local Chinese civil affairs office (Ming Zheng Ju).
-You, the U.S. citizen, will need to submit a current passport and a Marriageability Affidavit; the latter can be obtained from the U.S. Consulate, but you may need to have it translated into Chinese by a service authorized by the civil affairs office.).
-The Chinese person must submit a Family Registration Book (Hu Kou Bu) or residence permit, and Chinese National ID card (Shen Fen Zheng).
+Procedurally, you will need to register your marriage with the marriage registration office of the local civil affairs bureau (民政局Min Zheng Ju).
+You, the U.S. citizen, will need to submit a current passport and an affidavit of marriageability; the latter can be obtained from the U.S. consulate, but you may need to have it translated into Chinese by a service authorized by the civil affairs office.
+The documents your spouse must submit dpeend on what the local office requires.

 Obtaining Documentation of a Valid Marriage in the United States